sebastian-marinescu/BigBrother/core/components/bigbrother/docs/readme.txt

 Big Brother
 -----------

-A Google Analytics dashboard for MODX Revolution
+A collection of MODX Dashboard Widgets for Google Analytics v4.

+Supports MODX 2.8+ and 3.0.0-alpha3+.

 INSTALL INSTRUCTIONS:

-- Download & Install via MODx Package Manager
+- Install the package
-- Add one of the Big Brother widgets to your dashboard
+- Add one (or more) of the Big Brother widgets to your dashboard via System > Dashboards on MODX2, or the Add button on the top right of the dashboard on MODX3.
+- Navigate to the dashboard, and follow the provided information to authorize with your Google account.

 NOTES & CREDITS: